boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 ### Series palette

-By toggling the `series palette,` you can customize the proportion series segments’ colors.
+By toggling the `series palette`, you can customize the colors of the proportion series segments.

 ![Series palette](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/seriespalette.png)

 ### Font settings

-This section allows you to customize font size of chart elements.
+This section allows you to customize the font size of chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/font-settings.png)